Time seemed to have run out for Larry Guthrie, 49, on April 27, 2017.

 - 2:25 p.m. — Guthrie started to experience difficulty breathing, and UAMS physicians inserted a tube into his trachea so a ventilator machine could breathe for him.

-- 2:46 p.m. — Sertac Akdol, M.D., a UAMS interventional radiologist, began surgery to remove the clot.
+- 2:46 p.m. — Sertac Akdol, M.D., a UAMS interventional radiologist and instructor in the Department of Radiology, began surgery to remove the clot.

 - 3:11 p.m. — Akdol extracted the clot.